HND in Public and Emergency Services

 Assessment methods vary.
 They include coursework, real-life projects, essays, group work, and presentations.
 All lecturers are, or have been members of the Public Services.

-During the course you will have the opportunity to attain a range of Duke of Edinburgh qualifications alongside a First Aid and Defibrillation qualification.
+During the course you will have the opportunity to attain a range of additional qualifications including First Aid and Defibrillation qualifications.
 Students will also be encouraged to volunteer with the Army Cadets.
 Those that take up this option could gain the Preparing to Teach in the Lifelong Learning Sector qualification as well as the Institute of Leadership and Management’s (Level 3) qualification.

 Course fee per year